 We’d love to tell you that getting the right liquid to rice portion is as easy as a “golden ratio” that applies to all rice, but that’s unfortunately not the case.

 What is fortunate, though, is that all you have to do is pay close attention to the preparation instructions and put your energy into precise measurements and not portion guess-work.
+For instance, you need almost twice as much water for brown rice than you would for a jasmine rice recipe.
 This step is incredibly important as too little liquid can result in dry or even burnt rice, and too much liquid can result in a mushy mess.
 Definitely not something you want when making a recipe like this Spanish Brown Rice or a Mexican Yellow Rice.

 You’ll want to make sure you are using the right amount of liquid for the type of rice you are cooking and for your cooking method.
 Here’s a useful chart on the liquid to rice ratio for the stovetop method.